mzur/kirby-uniform/docs/methods.md

 Get or set form data

-If a second argument is provided, the data for the key will be returned.
-Otherwise, all data will be returned.
+If no argument is provided, all data will be returned.
+If one argument is provided, the data for the key will be returned.
+If two arguments are provided, the data for the key will be set.

 Return: `mixed|array`

 ## forget($name)

-Forget a from field.
+Remove a form field from the form data.

 ## validate()

 Validate the form data.
+This includes the CSRF token and form field validation.

 Return: `Form`

 ## guard($guard = HoneypotGuard::class, $options = [])

 Call a guard.
 Implicitly calls `validate()` if it wasn't called yet.
+The first argument can be a guard class name or a guard instance.

 Return: `Form`